What is the Economic Injury Disaster Loan and how can it help small businesses?

 Can an SBA disaster loan be forgiven?

 If small business owners take out a loan, they often wonder if it’s forgiven.
 The Economic Injury Disaster Loan forgiveness only applies to the “advance” portion of the loan.
-Applicants who were able to receive the advance before it was suspended will not be required to repay the advance provided, even if they’re subsequently denied a loan.
+Applicants who were able to receive the advance before it was suspended and after it was extended will not be required to repay the advance provided, even if they’re subsequently denied a loan.

 When do you receive the EIDL Advance?

 More help with small business taxes

 We know there’s a lot of uncertainty for you and your business during this time.
 Your business tax and accounting needs don’t have to be one of them.
 For hands-on guidance with small business tax needs, get help.